 Another option is getting treatment.
 No matter what has happened in the past, today is the first day of the rest of your life.
 You can begin evidence-based treatment today, from home, with Workit Clinic in California.

-Workit Clinic offers medication-assisted treatment & online therapy in the Bay Area
+Workit Health offers medication & therapy in the Bay Area.

 As Workit Health's Community Lead, Kali Lux leans in to the culture gap between addiction, recovery, and medicine.
 She's interested in finding solutions that work for substance users better than drinking or drugging does, and believes Workit is one of them.
 She's written extensively on her own experience through addiction into long-term recovery.
 Connect with her on Twitter @kalireadsbooks.